GMOD/Apollo/docs/TestScript.md

 Note: The following steps are meant for testing purposes only, not for training manual annotators.

-## Web Apollo General Information
+## Apollo General Information
-- The Web Apollo website:
+- The Apollo website:
 http://GenomeArchitect.org
-- The article describing Web Apollo can be found at:
+- The article describing Apollo can be found at:
 http://genomebiology.com/2013/14/8/R93/abstract
-- The public Web Apollo honey bee (Apis mellifera) demonstration site is available at: http://genomearchitect.org/WebApolloDemo/
+- The public Apollo honey bee (Apis mellifera) demonstration site is available at: http://genomearchitect.org/WebApolloDemo/
 - You may find our user guide at: http://genomearchitect.org/web_apollo_user_guide
-- You may find a few slide presentations on the 'How Tos' of Web Apollo at: http://www.slideshare.net/MonicaMunozTorres/
+- You may find a few slide presentations on the 'How Tos' of Apollo at: http://www.slideshare.net/MonicaMunozTorres/
-- Web Apollo at GMOD page:
+- Apollo at GMOD page:
 http://www.gmod.org/wiki/WebApollo
-- Web Apollo installation and configuration guide http://webapollo.readthedocs.org/en/latest/
+- Apollo installation and configuration guide http://webapollo.readthedocs.org/en/latest/

-If testing the Web Apollo demo, go to: http://genomearchitect.org/WebApolloDemo/ Login|Password : demo|demo
+If testing the Apollo demo, go to: http://genomearchitect.org/WebApolloDemo/ Login|Password : demo|demo

-## Testing a Web Apollo Instance
+## Testing a Apollo Instance

 ### Test the “Sequences” screen (formerly Select tracks)